surendrakumar3010/M2_EmbSys/Project/1_Requirements/readme.md

 vii)Save money by using less electricity and water.

+# Components:

+1.aurdino board uno.

+2.ultra sonic sensor.

+3.resistor.

+4.jumper wires.

+5.led.

+6.Water tank.

+7.bread board.

+# Description:

+# Arduino board UNO:
+Arduino UNO is a low-cost, flexible, and easy-to-use programmable open-source microcontroller board that can be integrated into a variety of electronic projects.
+This board can be interfaced with other Arduino boards, Arduino shields, Raspberry Pi boards and can control relays, LEDs, servos, and motors as an output.

+Arduino UNO features AVR microcontroller Atmega328, 6 analogue input pins, and 14 digital I/O pins out of which 6 are used as PWM output.

+# Ultra Sonic sensor:
+An ultrasonic sensor is an electronic device that measures the distance of a target object by emitting ultrasonic sound waves, and converts the reflected sound into an electrical signal.
+Ultrasonic waves travel faster than the speed of audible sound (i.e. the sound that humans can hear).
+Ultrasonic sensors have two main components: the transmitter (which emits the sound using piezoelectric crystals) and the receiver (which encounters the sound after it has travelled to and from the target).

+# Resistor:
+A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
+In electronic circuits, resistors are used to reduce current flow, adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.

+# LED:
+Light-emitting diode (LED) is a widely used standard source of light in electrical equipment.
+It has a wide range of applications ranging from your mobile phone to large advertising billboards.
+They mostly find applications in devices that show the time and display different types of data.

+# Bread board:
+A breadboard, or protoboard, is a construction base for prototyping of electronics.
+Originally the word referred to a literal bread board, a polished piece of wood used when slicing bread.In the 1970s the solderless breadboard ( plugboard, a terminal array board) became available and nowadays the term "breadboard" is commonly used to refer to these.

 # 4W's And 1H
 # Who
 In our day to day activities, it is common to all to have shortage of water or overflow of water in our storage tanks.